• Skip to main content

 The friendly staff at Advanced Medical is committed to providing the highest quality care you need to return your family to health and keep you well.
 If you have any questions about our primary care services, please call our office at (561) 434-1935.
 To schedule an appointment, you can call us or use our secure online appointment request form.

-Types of Primary Care Physicians
+Types of Primary Care Providers

 November 4, 2017

-So, a primary care physician is not just a title, or a box to check off on paperwork.
+So, a primary care provider is not just a title, or a box to check off on paperwork.
 It is the designation you give to someone with whom you have a very personal relationship.
-The role of the primary care physician is to oversee your overall health, to guide you to a healthy lifestyle, to recommend things that will prevent illness, to anticipate your needs and help you understand what to expect, and to treat you when you do become ill.
-Your primary care physician should be your “go-to” when you have health concerns, because they know you best.
+The role of the primary care provider is to oversee your overall health, to guide you to a healthy lifestyle, to recommend things that will prevent illness, to anticipate your needs and help you understand what to expect, and to treat you when you do become ill.
+Your primary care provider should be your “go-to” when you have health concerns, because they know you best.
 They can provide most of your medical care, and they will refer you to the appropriate specialist when necessary.

-Internal Medicine Physicians
+Internal Medicine Providers

-Physicians who specialize in internal medicine, also known as internists, are experts in the care of adult patients.
+Family medicine providers who specialize in internal medicine, also known as internists, are experts in the care of adult patients.
 Their focus is not only on health promotion and disease prevention, but also in the diagnosis and treatment of both acute and chronic illness.
 Internists are extremely good diagnosticians, often referred to as the detectives of medicine, which is why they are experts at treating patients who are experiencing health challenges.
 However, their goal is to keep you as healthy as possible, which is why they will also make sure you are getting your scheduled immunizations, are up-to-date on appropriate screening like mammograms and cholesterol levels, and understand the lifestyle choices that promote good health.

-Family Practice Physicians
+Family Practice Providers

-Family practice physicians have specialized training in the care of individuals and families throughout the lifespan.
+Family practice providers have specialized training in the care of individuals and families throughout the lifespan.
 This means that they are qualified to care for infants, children, adolescents, adults, pregnant women, and older adults.
 The focus of family medicine is very comprehensive, treating the whole individual, with a focus on health promotion and disease prevention.
 However, like internists, they will also treat both acute and chronic illnesses for their patients.

 Pediatricians